Learn how to make the most of your citrus with our homemade mixed peel recipe.

 Want to try our homemade mixed peel recipe?
 Candied citrus peel is an essential ingredient for many festive treats like mince pies, plum pudding, Italian panettone and Danish brunkager.

 Homemade mixed peel is much nicer than the shop bought stuff.
-If you’ve ever been put off something with “peel” in it, give homemade a try.
+If you’ve ever been put off by something with “peel” in it, give homemade a try.
 You can attune the taste to your own palette and dial up the bitterness or sourness as you please.

 But not only does it taste great.
 Homemade mixed peel is also a zero-waste hack!